latetedemelon/snaptrade-to-sheets/README.md

 Notes:
 - You can start on the free tier; it’s sufficient for connecting brokerages and pulling account, holdings, and transactions data.
-- Keep your credentials secure.
-This add-on stores them in Google Apps Script properties, never in the sheet itself.

-## What Does It Do?

-This integration allows you to:
-- **Connect multiple brokerage accounts** from 20+ brokerages (Robinhood, Schwab, Fidelity, E*TRADE, Interactive Brokers, and more)
-- **Track your portfolio** with real-time holdings, balances, and account summaries
-- **Monitor transactions** with detailed transaction history and categorization
-- **Automate data refresh** directly from Google Sheets menus

-All data is fetched securely using the SnapTrade API with HMAC-SHA256 authentication, and your credentials are stored safely in Google Apps Script properties.

 ## Quick Start